tstavinoha/testing-a2z/README.md

 ### 4. HashedPasswordTest

-`HashedPasswordTest` points out one possibility ("test implementation") and one issue ("non-pure static methods").
+`HashedPasswordTest` points out one possibility ("test implementation") and one issue ("impure static methods").

 > A pure function is a function that, given the same input, will always return the same output and does not have any observable side effect.

 ![](docs/04%20-%20HashedPasswordTest.svg)